tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 This file is an example environment for polycraft.
 The file comes with some config files.

-`pre_novelty_diarc.json` is a basic pre-novelty environment for diarc.
+- `pre_novelty_diarc.json` is a basic pre-novelty environment for diarc.
-`novelty_jump.json` contains an extra novelty called "jump".
+- `novelty_jump.json` contains an extra novelty called "jump".
+- Other novelties are implemented

 To run a config file, run
 ```